booksaw/BetterGuis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com)
+This readme is a template and will be filled in closer to the plugin release [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: